Temples of The Church of Jesus Christ of Latter-day Saints

 Shortly after construction began on the Columbus Ohio Temple, the floor plan was altered to include an additional room where patrons who had traveled long distances could eat and change clothes before presenting themselves at the recommend desk.
 This feature was included in the design of subsequent temples, starting with the Spokane Washington Temple.

-The Columbus Ohio Temple closed on August 15, 2020, for an extensive renovation that altered the experience appearance of the temple changed a few aspects of the interior layout.
+The Columbus Ohio Temple closed on August 15, 2020, for an extensive renovation that altered the experience appearance of the temple and changed a few aspects of the interior layout.

 On December 9, 2021, the angel Moroni was reinstalled on the steeple of the Columbus Ohio Temple during renovation.
 The statue, which had originally faced east, was rotated to face southwest over the temple entrance.